-Red wine is a very popular accompaniment at a meal and in Italy it is a staple at the dinner table.
-My in-laws are Italian and my father-in-law makes his own wine.
-There is wine at dinner every day at their house.
-One might think this to be too much consumption but the fact is red wine is good for you.
+Red wine is a popular accompanimen with meals especially in the Italian culture where it is pretty much a staple at the dinner table.
+My in-laws are Italian and my father-in-law makes his own wine so there is wine at dinner every day at their house.
+One might think that this is too much alcohol consumption but the fact is - red wine is good for your health!

 Alcohol in general has the reputation of being very high in sugar and therefore moderation is key.
 However red wines, specifically dry red wines, are very low in sugar content, and it has been discovered that red wine might actually be beneficial to those who suffer from diabetes.

 What is Diabetes?

 There are two types of Diabetes; Diabetes type 1 and type 2.
-Type 1 is a condition where the pancreas does not produce any insulin whereas in type 2 the pancreas does produce it but there is a malfunction.
+Type 1 is a condition where the pancreas does not produce any insulin whereas in type 2 the pancreas still produces insulin but there is a malfunction.

 This malfunction has a genetic component but the risk factors are a poor diet that includes a high intake of fat and carbohydrates combined with a sedentary lifestyle.
 High intake of alcohol is also a risk factor.

 The body needs energy to function much like gasoline powers your car.
 If you don't replenish the gas in your car - you aren't going anywhere are you?
-The body functions in much the same way; we must fuel our bodies with foods.
+The body functions in much the same way; we must fuel our bodies with the proper foods.

 We produce glucose from the foods we eat.
 Glucose is our source of energy much like the gasoline in the car.
 In order to use this glucose for energy the body needs insulin which is a hormone that controls the level of glucose in your bloodstream.